 But some news items from 15 October 1969 look surprisingly familiar.
 There were riots in Paris, friction over racism in the US, tensions between China and the other superpowers.

 In Australia, writers of letters to the editor were pushing for reforms to abortion laws.
-A visiting doctor was warning that women were facing stress and ill health from doing two jobs at once (at work and at home).
+A visiting doctor warned that women were facing stress and ill health from doing two jobs at once (at work and at home).
 In Canberra there were investigations into shoddy building construction.

-With the bicentenary of Captain Cook’s landing in Australia looming, the country was gearing up for a visit by some of the ‘glamor royals‘, including Princess Anne in her ‘gay hats’!
+With the bicentenary of Captain Cook’s landing in Australia looming, the country was gearing up for a visit by some of the ‘glamor royals‘.
+This included Princess Anne in her ‘gay hats’!

 HEARD a story last week that tells a lot about the meaning of the “black power” concept and the way it is catching on.

 Teacher (to class) : “Who discovered the River Murray?”

 This country has a long way to go in some areas, but I’m grateful that we were welcomed to Australia as migrants.
 I’ve been fortunate to travel the world as an adult, but I gladly call Australia ‘home’.